 - You could set up an online display, exhibition or information stand about your organisation or service.
 Or you could hold an open day or social event like an online lunch or afternoon tea to raise awareness of the service and encourage support for it, including volunteers.

 - You could launch a brochure, publication or a new service during the Week.
 You could hold an online competition to help raise funds for the service or conduct an online award presentation.
 Or you could organise an at-home project or activity with a local school.

 Get the local community together

 - The event could encourage community participation in programs to address local problems.
-For example, it could launch a program of community donations to help schools, sports clubs and other organizations provide free or low-cost services for low-income families.
+For example, it could launch a program of community donations to help schools, sports clubs and other organisations provide free or low-cost services for low-income families.

 Do something artistic or spiritual

 - You could ask people in the general community or particular disadvantaged groups to produce art, photography or writing which reflects poverty generally or a specific issue.
 You could hold a virtual workshop or an exhibition or display the work in a library, town hall or shopping mall and additionally through your social media channels.

 - You could organise a virtual performance, concert or screening on a poverty-related issue.
 Some events could be designed especially for children (e.g. a puppet show with a poverty related theme).